About Regeneration

 Buy food and other items produced by regenerative agriculture.
 Farmers and ranchers have implemented campaigns that promote their products and practices.
 Purchasing these products supports the agricultural enterprise and encourages others to adopt similar practices.

 Speak up.
 Write an op-ed to a newspaper or social media site advocating for regenerative agriculture.
-Consider writing longer pieces for online sites, like this article from Medium.
+Consider writing longer pieces for online sites, like this article from Medium(link is external).

 Join a social media site run by an advocate for land protection and restoration.
 A sampling of social media sites (see Key Players below):